XMU-Kuangnan-Fang-Team/GENetLib/README.md

 # GENetLib: A Python Library for Gene–environment Interaction Analysis via Deep Learning
 ## Introduction
 GENetLib is a Python library that addresses the lack of portable and friendly software for analyzing gene-environment (G-E) interactions using a deep learning approach with penalization, as developed by Wu et al., 2023.
-It also tackles the challenge of high-dimensional SNP data analysis by employing a functional data analysis method that reduces data dimensionality, which builds upon with a G-E interaction approach proposed by Ren et al., 2023.
+It also provides a functional data analysis moethod based on neural network framework.

 ***References*** <br>
 Wu, S., Xu, Y., Zhang, Q., & Ma, S. (2023).
 Gene–environment interaction analysis via deep learning.
 Genetic Epidemiology, 1–26. https://doi.org/10.1002/gepi.22518 <br>